Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Background on Unfairness Measures

-The probabilistic statements of fairness from the previous subsection can be incorporated into optimization problem formulations designed for prediction model training if and only if they are replaced by empirical approximations.
+These probabilistic statements of fairness can be incorporated into optimization problem formulations designed for prediction model training if and only if they are replaced by empirical approximations.
 Suppose that $w$ represents trainable parameters, such as of a deep neural network, and that a set of feature-label tuples $\{(x_i,s_i,y_i)\}_{i\in[N]}$ is available for prediction model training, where $[N] := \{1,\dots,N\}$.
 For each $i \in [N]$, let the output of the neural network be given by ${\cal N}(x_i,s_i,w)$ and suppose that, for a given threshold $\tau \in \mathbb{R}$ and with $\mathds{1}$ denoting the indicator function, the predicted label for $(x_i,s_i)$ is given by

 For each value $s \in \{0,1\}$, the probability of a positive prediction over group $s$ can be estimated as